calinanca99/calinanca99/README.md

 Hi, I'm Calin!
-I'm interested in finance (especially derivatives), machine learning and other application of probability theory and/or mathematics.
-Currently stuyding econometrics in Amsterdam.
+I'm interested in (financial) derivatives, applications of probability theory and/or mathematics and backend engineering.
+Currently stuyding and working in Amsterdam.